mehemken/flux-getting-started/README.md

 now because it is not code.
 Next time I'll put it all in code.

 To Do
+- Pull in the kind cluster definition into this repo
+- Adjust the ingress port mappings to match nginx-ingress
 - Get the nginx-ingress deployment into Flux
 - Get the Flagger deployment into Flux
 - Get the podinfo Ingress into Flux